 Domiciles

-Note: Much of the data included here was based on year-end 2018 data.
-We are in the process of updating it with year-end 2019 data.
-Going forward we will be verifying all fields either directly with the domicile, or by using credible and confirmed data sources.
-If you represent a domicile or domicile association and are able to update and complete the data fields, please use this form.
+If you represent a domicile or domicile association and are able to update and complete the data fields, please use this form to submit updated information.
 All data will be verified by CICA before it is published and will include the date and source of the update.

 Types of captives allowed